 - There are no motorized vehicles on any of the 3 Gili islands.
 The only way to get around is on foot or by bike.
 While it’s not hard to find a “cidomo” (horse cart) ready to take you all over, I wouldn’t recommend using them.
 Most animals are treated quite badly, and it’s really sad seeing them carting tourists and stacks of heavy luggage around.
 It’s best to travel light when visiting the Gili Islands.
-If you must take luggage, rather stay closer to the jetty.
+If you must take luggage, check out these handy tips on packing light and be sure to stay closer to the jetty.

 - If you’re planning on spending quite a bit of time in Indonesia, make sure to grab this awesome guide book.
 It’s a great way to learn more about the country’s history, traditions, and culture.